schappim/mBot-Gitbook/section-2-chapter-3-demonstration-of-mblockly.md

 \[Image 2.3.1: Code\]

 You can notice a little green highlight, moving from one instruction being executed to the next.
-This helps follow step by step the execution of the program
+This helps follow step by step the execution of the program.

 .